aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/applying-style-on-a-row-or-column/_index.md

 - Set **Style** properties according to your custom needs
 - Finally, set **Style** of the **Column** with the updated one

-There are many useful properties and methods offered by **Style** object that can be used by developers to customize the style according to their requirements.
+There are many useful properties and methods offered by the **Style** object that can be used by developers to customize the style according to their requirements.